-Distributions of available cash by us to unitholders will depend on the amount of cash generated, and distributions may fluctuate based on our performance.
-The actual amount of cash that is available will depend upon numerous factors, including:
+Distributions of available cash, if any, by us to unitholders will depend on the amount of cash generated, and distributions may fluctuate based on our performance.
+The actual amount of cash that is available for distribution will depend upon numerous factors, many of which are out of our control.